-Paulette Hebert, PhD - Professor and Head
+Randall Russ, PhD - Associate Professor and Interim Head

-The mission of the Department of Design, Housing and Merchandising (DHM) is to continuously improve scientifically based and technologically supported curricula, research and outreach programs focusing on the development of solutions to contemporary and emerging problems within a framework of ethical and social responsibility.
+The mission of the Department of Design, Housing and Merchandising (DHM) is to foster visionary, innovative solutions to global human issues, using creative, critical thinking, and technological processes within the context of Design, Housing and Merchandising.
 Three undergraduate options are available: interior design, merchandising, and apparel design and production, each requiring a summer internship.

-Students in interior design are preparing for careers as professionals who assist businesses and families in planning interior spaces and solving problems relative to the function and quality of interior living and work space.
+Students in interior design are preparing for careers as professionals who assist businesses and families in planning and solving problems relative to the function and quality of interior living and work environments.
 Course work includes fundamentals of design, design analysis, space planning and programming, design of interior space, computer-aided design (CAD) and related aspects of environmental design.
 Students must pass the Proficiency Review Process at the end of their freshman year to be accepted into the professional level interior design program.
 Upon acceptance, students are expected to have their own laptop computer with sufficient capacity for graphics software used in the profession.
 Career opportunities include professional practice in interior design and architectural firms, lighting, facility management, historic restoration and preservation and product design and sales.
 The Council for Interior Design Accreditation (CIDA) has accredited the undergraduate interior design program.

 Students in merchandising are preparing for careers with major firms in apparel, interiors and related retail fields.
 The focus is on developing competencies associated with merchandising and management for the retail industry.
 Course work includes retailing, marketing, merchandise planning and analysis, buying practices, promotion, visual merchandising, fashion and market trend analysis, quality assurance and international sourcing.
-Career opportunities include corporate and store level management, buying and planner positions, retail manufacturing management, merchandise sourcing manager, retail planner/analyst, visual merchandiser, mall management, product development, entrepreneur account executive, and manufacturer's representative.
+Career opportunities include corporate and store level management, buying and planner positions, retail manufacturing management, merchandise sourcing manager, retail planner/analyst, visual merchandiser, mall management, product development, and manufacturer's representative.

 Students in apparel design and production are preparing for careers in the apparel, textiles and sewn products industries.
-The program emphasizes the integration of design principles, fabrication methods, user desires, and mass production capabilities.
-Course work includes principles of design, apparel production, quality assurance, visual presentation techniques, properties and performance evaluation of textiles, pattern making, CAD and entrepreneurship.
-Students must pass the Proficiency Review Process to be accepted into junior-level studio courses.
-The American Apparel and Footwear Association (AAFA) has approved the preproduction (design) and production management undergraduate curricula, making OSU one of only 13 universities in North America recognized with an AAFA approved fouryear apparel program.
-Career opportunities include apparel designer, apparel engineer, product development manager, accessory designer, pattern maker, pattern company or manufacturer's representative, textile designer, sourcing manager, quality assurance manager and production manager.
+The program emphasizes the integration of design principles, construction methods, consumer preferences and mass production strategies.
+Course work includes principles of design, apparel production, quality assurance, visual presentation techniques, properties and performance evaluation of textiles, patternmaking, CAD and entrepreneurship.
+Students must pass a Proficiency Review Process to be accepted into upper division design courses.
+Students complete a required internship to provide industry experience.
+The American Apparel and Footwear Association (AAFA) has approved the preproduction (design) and production management undergraduate curricula, making OSU one of only 13 programs in North America recognized with an AAFA approved four year apparel program.
+Career opportunities include apparel designer, apparel engineer, product development manager, accessory designer, patternmaker, pattern company or manufacturer's representative, textile designer, sourcing manager, quality assurance manager and production manager.